Yudi1112/G10-Currency-Analysis/README.md

 1. Download and Install Docker Desktop
 2. Make sure Docker Desktop is running
-3. In your Terminal, navigate to "it-research-project"
+3. In your Terminal, navigate to "G10-Currency-Analysis"
 4. Enter Code: "docker build -t g10_currencies ." --> this creates the docker image
 5. Enter Code: "docker run -p 8888:8888 g10_currencies" --> this runs the container and also starts the jupyter lab app
 6. Open your local host or click on the link given in the terminal to view the App